 Once your blog gets more traffic, you can always upgrade to a more expensive, but better performing virtual private server.
 DreamHost has excellent VPS options available and upgrading is not difficult at all.

 Signing up with DreamHost is an easy process:

-- Create a DreamHost account
+- Create an account

-- Choose your domain
+- Pick your free domain

-- Select your preferred hosting plan (shared hosting)
+- Select the shared hosting plan

-- Select additional options (i.e. SSL certificate)
+- Select additional options (for example SSL certificate)

 - Submit payment details

 If you’ve never used WordPress before, you can get DreamHost to install WordPress on your new website for you.
+Very easy!